482solutions/hk-carbon-footprint-calculator/readme.md

     print(a.calculate())
 ```

-# Estimate based on time and energy
+## Estimate based on time and energy
 If a user have the information of the amount of carbon emitted in kwh, this function will take that as a based and calculate carbon emission.

 To test that portion, simply uncomment this portion and run.
-The code below is based of an exmaple of a truck that emitted 10 kwh for 60 minutes.
+The code below is based of an example of a truck that emitted 10 kwh for 60 minutes.
 ```python
 if __name__ == "__main__":
     #Testing enery estimation based on time and energy
     a = energy_estimate()
     print(a.calculate(10, 60))
 ```